 More places to visit:

-Docklands Park – Help the kids burn off their sugar high (caused by bunny deliveries) at Docklands Park.
-The interactive playground is sure to be a hit and the giant moving sculpture, BlowHole is strangely mesmerising.
+Docklands Park – Help the kids burn off all their extra energy at Docklands Park.
+The interactive playground is sure to be a hit and the giant moving sculpture, BlowHole, is strangely mesmerising.
 The fun reaches new heights at Ron Barassi Senior Park.
 There’s ‘big kid’ slides, tyre swings, rope bridges and sand-play equipment.

 Flagstaff Gardens – Bordering the north west of the CBD, the Flagstaff Gardens have been reserved as parklands since 1862, and today the stretches of lawn are the lunch spot of choice for local office workers.
 Along with those popular lawns, the gardens feature eucalypts and Moreton Bay figs, avenues of elm trees, a bowling lawn, rose beds, tennis courts, sculptures and electric barbecues.